8

 MPG & RUNNING COSTS

-The Ioniq 9 is helped in this regard by both a new heat pump designed to recycle waste heat and an HVAC system that will automatically deactivate for the second and third rows if the car detects nobody is back there.
+To make sure the Ioniq 9 retains as much of its range as possible in winter, it is helped by both a new heat pump designed to recycle waste heat and an HVAC system that will automatically deactivate for the second and third rows if the car detects nobody is back there.

-UK specifications and pricing have yet to be finalised, but expect entry-level models to start from about £60,000, rising to just over £70,000 for the Performance AWD.
-There are likely to be two trim levels, Ultimate and Calligraphy (Ultimate as the base spec?
-I know, but let’s just roll with it).
-Six-seats will only be an option on top-spec cars.
+UK specifications and pricing have yet to be finalised, but expect entry-level models to start in the mid-£60,000 range, rising to just under £80,000 for the Performance AWD.
+There are likely to be two trim levels: Ultimate and Calligraphy (Ultimate as the base spec?
+We know, but let’s just roll with it).
+Six seats will only be an option on top-spec cars.
+As usual with Hyundai, the entry-level trims will feel anything but, and they should have everything you need.

 VERDICT